 10. "When our domestic sales slide, that's when we should work hard at getting foreign sales."

-Going global is a commitment -- not something you work at one day and forget about the next.
+Going global is a commitment -- not something you work on one day and forget about the next.
 It's an investment in your company's future that deserves your consistent attention regardless of how well you're doing domestically.
 If you have patience and perseverance, then your chances of success will be excellent.

 If you're open to changing the way you think about global marketing, you've already made a good beginning.
 Now you are ready to achieve success in export markets.